kennyhuynh125/zendesk-sudoku/README.md

  - `Start` - Uses the `setupBoard()` function and creates a prefilled sudoku board by populating the `board` state with some values.
  - `Restart` - Uses the `restart()` function that resets the board to the state when the user started.
  - `Solve Board` - Uses the `solve()` function that modifies the `board` state with the correct solution.
- - `Check Current Board` - Uses the `check()` function and checks the state of the current board to see whether it is valid or invalid.
+ - `Check Current Board` - Uses the `checkCurrentBoard()` function and checks the state of the current board to see whether it is valid or invalid.
  - `Check Whole Board` - Uses the `checkBoard()` function and checks to see if the board is completed or not.
 If it is completed, it determines whether the board is valid or invalid.
+ Both `Check Current Board` and `Check Whole Board` uses the `check()` method to determine whether the state of the board is valid or invalid.

 To determine if a board is valid or invalid, we check each row, column, and 3x3 square and see if there are any duplicate digits.
 This was done by creating three helper methods: